-If you want to see some lovely wildflowers in Ohio, then you will need to be quick.
-If you are in Southern Ohio, the season starts in early April; if you’re in Northern Ohio, the season starts in early May, and the season for Ohio wildflowers is very short.
+With all its beautiful parks and preserves, there are a lot of wildflowers in Ohio.
+If you are in Southern Ohio, the season starts in early April; if you’re in Northern Ohio, the season starts in early May, and the season for most Ohio wildflowers is very short.

 - Hepatica